gskinnerTeam/flutter-url-router/README.md

 ```

 ### Handling full-screen modals
 When using scaffolding around the Navigator, it is common to want to show dialogs and bottom sheets that sit above that scaffolding.
-This is commonly handled by injecting a second Navigator, above the first:
+This is commonly handled by injecting a second Navigator, above the one that is handled by the router:
 ```dart
 final router = UrlRouter(
     scaffoldBuilder: (router, navigator) {